 If the effective dc voltage is used in the clipping contour equations, the clipping contours will just touch the Smith chart edge and there will be no positive resistance second-harmonic clipping area.
 Allowance is made for a scale factor in the ADW to scale the correction applied to the clipping contour dc voltage down to a value lower than the boundary intercept voltage (see Figure 11).
 This will leave some excess voltage in place for the clipping contours.
 If hard clipping is assumed, there can be no excess voltage.
 Interaction with the knee will allow for some excess (wave shaping).
 To minimize distortion and loss in performance (power and efficiency), the excess should be kept as small as possible for the passband targeted.
-Because the excess voltage allowed has no real basis the performance will be degraded for points away from the optimum and deeper into the clipping area.
-The usefulness of the clipping contours is in limiting the degradation in the performance (no free pass).
+Because the excess voltage allowed has no real basis, the performance will be degraded for points away from the optimum and deeper into the clipping area.
+The usefulness of the clipping contours is in limiting the degradation in the performance while extending the target areas or angular spans for the harmonic control (no free pass).

 Figure 11.
 The positive resistance clipping contour area is proportional to the excess voltage specified in the clipping contour equations.
-If the full effect of the knee (boundary clipping) is considered, there will be no excess voltage.
+If hard clipping on the boundary lines is assumed, there will be no excess voltage.
 The scale factors used for the correction voltages were 0.95, 0.5 and 0.0, respectively.

 Figure 12.
-The input reflection coefficients of a matching network designed with second-harmonic clipping contours are shown here with the clipping contours and the third-harmonic targets.
+The input reflection coefficients of a matching network designed with second-harmonic clipping contours are shown here with the clipping contours on the left and the third-harmonic targets on the right.

-A narrowband $(1.0-1.4 \, \text{GHz})$ second-harmonic clipping contour example is provided in Figure 12.
+A narrowband (1.0 - 1.4 GHz) second-harmonic clipping contour example is provided in Figure 12.
 The clipping contours at four frequencies in the passband targeted are shown (red to green harmonic markers).
 The blue to yellow harmonic markers are used for the third-harmonic intrinsic terminations targeted (approximate shorts).
 The green traces marked 1, 2 and 3 are the reflection coefficients of a matching network at the fundamental frequencies and the second and third harmonics, respectively.
 The intrinsic load impedances and the dynamic load lines for the clipping contour network synthesized are shown in Figure 13.